In this article, I’m going to take you through my guide to your Social Selling Index (SSI). But first, let’s have a recap on Social Selling.

 Your LinkedIn Social Selling Index (SSI) Score

-You can monitor out how well you’re doing at Social Selling by checking out your LinkedIn SSI score – that’s your Social Selling Index score.
+You can monitor how well you’re doing at Social Selling by checking out your LinkedIn SSI score.
+That’s your Social Selling Index score.

 It’s totally free and you don’t need any special subscription to view your stats.
 You can find it at:

-Your Social Selling Index is a handy metric tool which gives you a rating on how well you are leveraging the platform for social selling, on a scale of 0 to 100, and measures how effective you are in 4 key areas:
+Your Social Selling Index is a handy metric tool that gives you a rating on how well you are leveraging the platform for social selling.
+It measures how effective you are in 4 key areas on a scale of 0 to 100:

 - Establishing your professional brand